Ernyoke/certified-aws-solutions-architect-professional/4-compute/ec2.md

     - Extra fees:
         - One of hourly fee for any regions in which we are using dedicated instances
         - There is a fee for the dedicated instances themselves

+## Capacity Reservations

+- AWS prioritizes any scheduled commitment for delivering EC2 capacity
+- After scheduled instances on-demand is prioritized
+- The leftover capacity can be used for spot instances
+- Capacity reservation is different compared to reserved instances
+- Regional reservation provides a billing discount for valid instances launched in any AZ in that region
+- While this is flexible, region reservation don't reserve capacity within az AZ - risky if the capacity is limited during a major fault
+- Zonal reservation: same billing discount as for region reservation, but the reservation applies only to specific AZs
+- Regional/zonal reservation commitment is 1 or 3 years
+- On-Demand capacity reservation: can be booked to ensure we always have access to capacity in an AZ when we need it but at full on-demand price.
+No term limits, but we pay regardless if we consume the reservation or not

+## EC2 Savings Plan

+- A hourly commitment for 1 or 3 years term
+- Saving Plan can be 2 different types:
+    - General compute dollar amounts: we can save up to 66% version on-demand
+    - EC2 Saving Plan: up to 72% saving for EC2
+- General compute savings plan currently apply to EC2, Fargate and Lambda
+- Resource usage consumes savings plan commitment at the reduced saving plans rate, beyond commitment on-demand billing is used